khorramk/frontend-nanodegree-arcade-game/README.md

  2. make sure clone the project then open the index.html file with your browser.

 # playing the game:

-1.click on the canvas
+ 1. click on the canvas
-2.then start moving the player with arrow keys on your keyboard 3.reach the water to win the game and beware of the bugs getting in your way
+ 2. then start moving the player with arrow keys on your keyboard
+ 3. reach the water to win the game and beware of the bugs getting in your way

 [play the game:enjoy](https://khorramk.github.io/frontend-nanodegree-arcade-game/)